-It’s critical to find the right target for your shooting style, so let’s dive into the three types of products you’ll find on this list.
+It’s critical to find the right option for your shooting style, so let’s dive into the three types of products you’ll find on this list.

 Here are some of the common types of archery/bow targets:

-Foam block targets are made from self-healing, highly compressed, or layered polyethylene foam.
+Foam blocks are made from self-healing, highly compressed, or layered polyethylene foam.
 They’re the most versatile and best overall target for most shooters, as you can shoot at them from different angles over and over with field points or broadheads.